Cantech Knowledge Base

 Step 1: Allow Requests

-Edit the Chrony config:
+Edit the main Chrony config:

 sudo nano /etc/chrony.conf